sachinm78/sachinm78.github.io/_posts/2019-10-24-hello_ruby_my_old_friend_part_3_-_array_set_operators.markdown

 ## Intersection   &

 The **intersection operator** returns the elements that are *common* in both sets.
-It uses the *ampersand “&”* symbol.
+It uses the *ampersand* symbol.
 Let’s look at an example:

 ```
 [1, 2, 3] & [3, 4]